Graduate Diploma in Legal Practice

-When you have successfully passed the GDLP, you can apply for direct admission to practise as a barrister and solicitor in South Australia.
-Once admitted in South Australia you can apply for mutual recognition from the admitting authority of the Australian state that you wish to practise in.
+GDLP graduates can apply for direct admission to practise as a barrister and solicitor in South Australia.
+Once admitted in South Australia, they can also apply for mutual recognition from the admitting authorities of any other Australian state or territory they wish to practise in.

 Barrister, Solicitor, Lawyer / Solicitor / Barrister

-Graduate Diploma of Legal Practice students are required to complete the following:
+Graduate Diploma of Legal Practice (GDLP) students are required to complete the following:

-- Five hours minimum of Continuing Professional Development (CPD); and
+- Five hours minimum of continuing professional development

 Academic Program Rules